EmmyAbella444/Unit_3/PROJECT/PROJECT unit3.md

 ```
 ### Success criteria 2:The solution must be designed with security and privacy in mind, with measures to protect the user's data.
 To protect users data I created a log in and registration system focusing on security, using the following methods:

-Password hashing: When a user registers, their password is hashed before being stored in the database.
+-Password hashing: When a user registers, their password is hashed before being stored in the database.
 This is important because it ensures that even if an attacker gains access to the database, they won't be able to see the user's actual password.

-Regular expression pattern matching: The code includes regular expression pattern matching to ensure that the user enters a valid email address and a strong password that meets specific criteria.
+-Regular expression pattern matching: The code includes regular expression pattern matching to ensure that the user enters a valid email address and a strong password that meets specific criteria.
 This helps to prevent malicious attacks that rely on weak passwords or email spoofing.

-Error handling: The code includes error handling to catch any exceptions that might occur during the login or registration process.
+-Error handling: The code includes error handling to catch any exceptions that might occur during the login or registration process.
 This helps to prevent sensitive information from being leaked in error messages.

-Dialogue boxes: The code displays dialogue boxes for certain actions, such as when a user successfully registers or enters an incorrect username or password.
+-Dialogue boxes: The code displays dialogue boxes for certain actions, such as when a user successfully registers or enters an incorrect username or password.
 This helps to prevent sensitive information from being displayed on the screen.

 ```.py